Holly Sonders Projects Sheer Sensuality In Ribbed Bodysuit

 “Brunettes in one-piece outfits are always my favorites. [fire emoji],” added a second Sonders devotee.

 “It’s a rare beauty for sure!” opined a third follower.
-“And you wear it very well!!”

 “Love you as you are,” commented a fourth admirer.
-“Your hair color doesn’t matter hottie.”

 Although Sonders’ striking visage and bodacious body were captured by Bagley in a medium shot, the background was left to blur as his lens focused solely on its sultry subject.
 In turn, the Fox Sports and Golf Channel alum posed with a confidence that was sure to draw eyes.